 - Contact hours

-- lectures: 3 hours per week; specialised lectures: 5–6 hours per semester; practical classes: 2 hours per week
+- lectures: 3 hours per week; specialised lectures and seminars: 3-5 hours per semester; practical classes: 2 hours per week

 Budynas, R. G. and Nisbett, J. K. Shigley's Mechanical Engineering Design, not older than 8th edn: in SI Units: McGraw-Hill 2008